fimion/20-ways-to-define-props/slides.md

 <div></div>

-# From Mundane to Deranged
+# From Mundane to Unhinged

 Alex Riviere
 Senior Frontend Developer at Hygiena